hphelion/documentation/storage-bulkimport-faq.md

 A: 	We accept NTFS, ext2, ext3, ext4, and FAT32 file system formats.

 ####Q:	Are there details to how the files will come out once uploaded?
-For example, if it’s in a Windows subfolder directory structure will the pseudo-directories be created in Swift?{#uploaddetail}
+For example, if it's in a Windows subfolder directory structure will the pseudo-directories be created in Swift?{#uploaddetail}

 A:	Your directory structure will be maintained.